 Some providers and payers doubt whether managing online patient groups can impact patient care or the bottom line.
-But others, like the West County Health Centers network
+But others, like the West County Health Centers network of Guerneville, Calif., are betting a new patient engagement model -- online groups hosted by its vendor WellFX -- will bring a return on investment.
+To achieve any results however, the first order of business for such a model is establishing strong HIPAA privacy and security policies.

 More patient engagement news